Programming-Notes-all-languages/CPP-Notes/Data Structures/General Trees/Readme.md

 ## Priority Queues
 A priority queue is a special type of queue in which each elements has a priority associated with it, and elements with higher priority are served before those with lower priority, regardless of order in which they were inserted

-Unlike a regular queue which is first-in-first-out, a priority queue dequeues elements based on priority, not position
+Unlike a regular queue which is first-in-first-out, a priority queue dequeues elements based on priority, not position.
+Highest-priority elements are removed first

 A priority queue can be implemented using an array or linked list, but a heap is the most common and most efficient data structure used to implement this ADT